 Availability of Part-Time Work

-Harris Health System does not offer part-time jobs exclusively for students.
-However, students may apply for any positions that become available.
-Students must not allow work to interfere with scheduled school time or performance.
+Students may apply for any positions that become available within Harris Health System, however, students must not allow work to interfere with scheduled school time or performance.

 Other JRCERT Programs in Houston and Surrounding Area